About This Chapter

 What is diuresis?
 Simply put, it's when you produce too much urine, resulting in a LOT of trips to the bathroom.
 Complete this lesson to learn why this unfortunate condition develops and how it can be treated.

 25. What Is Dysuria? - Definition, Causes, Symptoms & Treatment

-In the lesson you will learn about dysuria, including common symptoms, causes, and treatments.
-You will also learn about how symptoms differ between males and females.
+In this lesson, you will learn about dysuria, including common symptoms, causes, and treatments.
+You will also discover how symptoms differ between males and females.

 26. What Is Enuresis? - Definition, Causes & Treatment